underscoreio/underscoreio/src/html/_posts/2016-10-11-twenty-two.md

 Back in 2014, when Scala 2.11 was released, an important limitation was removed:
 "Case classes with > 22 parameters are now allowed".
-This may lead you to think there's no 22 limits in Scala, but that's not the case.
+This may lead you to think there are no 22 limits in Scala, but that's not the case.
 The limit lives on in functions and tuples.
-This post explores the limit, with an example from Slick, and ideas for what you can do about it.
+This post explores the limit, looks at an example from Slick, and notes two ideas for what you can do about it.

 [SI-7296]: https://issues.scala-lang.org/browse/SI-7296
 [scala211]: https://www.lightbend.com/blog/scala-211-has-arrived